Adriana-Daniela/emagia/README.md

-# eMagia
+# Fantasy Game

 ## Documentation
-This is a sample of a fantasy game played by a hero and a beast in the ever-green forests of Emagia.
+This is a sample of a fantasy game played by a hero and a beast in the ever-green imaginary forests of your dreams.
-More details of the game rules can be found in the attached .pdf file.

 ## Quickstart Installation